kimar/OnelinerKit/README.md

 The screensaver will display whatever is invoked as the `String` argument inside the `completion` closure.
 The `fetchOneline` method will fetched whenever the screensaver thinks it's necessary.

+If you're keen to see a reference implementation, just head over to [DeveloperExcuses](https://github.com/kimar/DeveloperExcuses).

 ## License

 MIT